 ‘Was that exciting enough?’
 Harry grimaced as the weariness settled into his bones.
 ‘It still took an awful lot out of me.’

 ‘Very.’
-Salazar’s eyes were sparkled.
+Salazar’s eyes sparkled.
 ‘Your control with that wand is superlative.
 No longer do you waste so much of your strength.
 You’re going to be a very powerful wizard when you reach your majority, Harry.’

 ‘I have to survive until seventeen for that,’ Harry muttered

 Salazar cackled.
 ‘The Triwizard Tournament won’t know what hit it.
 I hope there’s a duelling event.
-You’re a much more promising heir than Tom Riddle ever was.
+You’re a much more promising heir than Tom ever was.
 He was refined and oh so focused, but lacked your natural power.
 He must have undertaken many rituals after he left here to become so feared as Lord Voldemort.’

 ‘I suspect you’re exaggerating.’